Join the board

 People lead their own recovery

-Self-management and choice are at the core of SMART.
+Self-management and choice are at the core.
 You set your own goals and choose the tools and pathways that fit.

 We learn and grow together